What Is Rubella?

 Rubella is usually mild in children.
 Sometimes it doesn't cause any symptoms.

-A pink or red-spotted rash is often the first sign of infection.
-It starts on the face and spreads to the rest of the body.
+A pink or red-spotted rash is often the first sign of infection in people with light skin tones.
+In people with darker skin tones, the rash may appear hyperpigmented or darker in the affected areas and rough or bumpy.
+The rubella rash starts on the face and spreads to the rest of the body.
 The rash lasts about 3 days.
 This is why rubella is sometimes called the "3-day measles."

 Along with the rash, you or your child might have: